 According to Lee, there is no true blue pigment in plants.
 It’s even rare to naturally occur in leaves than in flowers and only a few understory tropical plants have true blue foliage.

-For example, there are no true blue roses in nature because they lack the gene to secrete delphinidin, the anthocyanidin source of blue pigmentation in flowers.
+For example, there are no true blue or black roses in nature because they lack the gene to secrete delphinidin, the anthocyanidin source of blue pigmentation in flowers.
 The occasional blue roses you see in the market are either product of tedious genetic modification, cross-pollination, or the resourceful use of dyes or floral paint.

 A List of True Blue Flowers